vlmlee/Pearls-Note/README.md

 The cheapest, fastest, and most reliable components of a computer system are those that aren’t there.
 The importance of a simple design can’t be overemphasized.

-## Use the principle of common sense: if something doesn’t sound right, it most likely isn’t.
-And even so, double check always!
+__Use the principle of common sense: if something doesn’t sound right, it most likely isn’t.
+And even so, double check always!__

-## Employ safety factors to compensate for your ignorance.
+__Employ safety factors to compensate for your ignorance.__

-## Crabbing
+__Crabbing: aim to overperform/overcompensate or you may miss your target.__

 # Algorithm Design